-Who or what inspired you to take up the piano and composing, and pursue a career in music?
+Who or what inspired you to take up piano, and make it your career?

 Who or what were the most important influences on your musical life and career?